-In general, faecal coliform die-off increases with temperature, this results from a combination of greater expiry rate due to enhanced metabolism as well as increasingly vigourous predation and competition by the naturally occurring microbial community (see Section 2.5).
-This relationship can be represented by a simple logarithmic relationship the slope of which relates to the quality of the water at the target location, the effect of temperature being less marked in sewage impacted waters.
+In general, faecal coliform die-offincreases with temperature, resulting from a combination of greater expiry rate due to enhanced metabolism as well as increasingly vigourous predation and competition by the naturally occurring microbial community (see Section 2.5).
+This relationship can be represented by a simple logarithmic relationship, the slope of which relates to the quality of the water at the target location, the effect of temperature being less marked in sewage impacted waters (Table 2.2).